localgovdrupal/docs/docs/src/devs/features/geo-technical.md

 ## Permissions

-There are premissions to administer Geo Entities; and permissions to view, add, edit and remove them.
+There are permissions to administer Geo Entities; and permissions to view, add, edit and remove them.
 At this time there aren't per bundle permissions.

-If installed as part of LGD distribution editors have permission to view, add, edit and remove them.
+If installed as part of LocalGov Drupal distribution editors have permission to view, add, edit and remove them.

 ## Installation

-The module is included in the LGD distribution.
+The module is included in the LocalGov Drupal distribution.
 It is a depenency, and used with, modules such as Directories and Events.
 You can add it to other content types by configuring an entity reference field, see below.

 ## Configuration